Tunnel-Labs/typegeese/readme.md

 > In practice, the `extends Object` is equivalent to omitting the `extends` clause.

-By avoiding the use of inheritance for migrations, we avoid conflicts with typegoose's intended uses of inheritance (e.g. discriminator types).
+By returning the `Object` constructor in the extends clause, we avoid using inheritance for migrations.
+This reduces the chance of conflicts with typegoose's intended uses of inheritance (e.g. for discriminator types).

-Instead of creating the full schemas at declaration time, we dynamically construct them when the functions `getModelForHyperschema` or `loadHyperschemas` are called.
+Instead of defining the shape of the schema at declaration time, we dynamically construct them when the functions `getModelForHyperschema` or `loadHyperschemas` are called.